By on 2021-03-19 -

 Dacia Sandero - Used

-It's more expensive than the petrol models and although it is capable of 60+mpg in real driving, people who only cover low to middling mileages are likely to be better off buying the petrols.
+Diesel models are a good bit more expensive than petrols and although they are capable of 60+mpg in real driving, people who only cover low to middling mileages are likely to be better off buying the petrols.

 Of course, you would not expect such a reasonable car to be as nimble as the latest top superminis like the Skoda Fabia, but nonetheless, there's not too much roll in the corners and it grips well.